loganfsmyth/babel-plugin-transform-decorators-legacy/README.md

 Babel 5 in order to allow people to more easily transition to Babel 6 without needing to be blocked on updates to the decorator proposal or for Babel to re-implement it.

+## Installation & Usage

+    $ npm install babel-plugin-transform-decorators-legacy

+Add the following line to your .babelrc file:

+    {
+        "plugins": ["babel-plugin-transform-decorators-legacy"]
+    }

 ## Why "legacy"?

 Decorators are still only a relatively new proposal, and they are (at least currently) still